musesum/Tr3/README.md

 - when `b` acts, it connects `c` and disconnects `d`
 - when `n`, `p`, or `q` acts, it is switching between `n1`, `p1`, `q1`

-ternaries may aggregate or broadcast
+Ternaries may aggregate or broadcast
 ```swift
 a:{b c}:{d e}:{f g} // produces a{b {d {f g} e {f g}} c {d {f g} e {f g}}
 p -> (a.b ? b˚. | a.c ? c˚.) // broadcast p to all leaf nodes of either b or c